What is a stroke?

 Other tests to find out the cause of the stroke might include an ultrasound of the heart or tests to check clotting of the blood.

-Support and treatment for children who’ve had a stroke
+Stroke recovery, support and treatment for children

 Treatment depends on the type of stroke a child has had.

 In children with strokes caused by a blockage in the arteries or veins, treatment might include dissolving or removing the blood clot if the stroke is diagnosed within 4.5-6 hours.
-Blood-thinning medication can also be used.
+Blood-thinning medicine can also be used.

 In children with strokes caused by a leaking blood vessel, treatment might include brain surgery to stop the bleeding.